Adding a new SSH key for a user

 -

-Navigate to the directory storing the SSH keys of the root user.
+Navigate to the directory containing the root user’s SSH keys.
 Here is an example:

 -

-Log out of the root user profile in the KVM console:
+Log out from the root session in the KVM console:

 ssh root@<server_public_IP_address>

-If you cannot connect to the server as a root user with the password generated when leasing the server, you can add a new public SSH key using the Rescue CD boot image.
-Proceed in the KVM console.
+If you can no longer authenticate as root with the password generated when leasing the server, you can add a new public SSH key using the Rescue CD boot image.
+Proceed with the following steps in the KVM console.

-To add a new SSH key of the root user or to change other BareMetal server settings:
+To add a new SSH key for root or modify BareMetal server settings:

 -